Gas Mileage Calculator

 3. Use the standard MPG to L/100 km conversion for metric comparison.

-1. Enter miles driven and gallons used from the same tank or trip.
+1. Enter miles driven and gallons used from the same tank, receipt, or trip.

 2. Press Calculate gas mileage to see MPG, gallons per 100 miles, and L/100 km.

-3. Use the result in the Fuel Cost Calculator when estimating trip cost.
+3. Use the result in the Fuel Cost Calculator when you want a trip cost estimate.

 Calculate MPG after filling a tank.